 The Canadian Academic English Language (CAEL) Test is a standardized test designed to measure the English language proficiency of students planning to study in Canadian post-secondary institutions.
-It is administered by Paragon Testing Enterprises Inc.
+CAEL is administered by Paragon Testing Enterprises Inc, a subsidiary of Prometric.